-- (a) This is made of up two leases: non-cancellable lease of 5 years however it can be subleased (with prior consent of Lessor).
+(a) This is made of up two leases:

+- 1. Non-cancellable lease of 5 years however it can be subleased (with prior consent of Lessor).
 Amounts include rent, outgoings and parking with 4% annual rent review increase.
 It does not take into account reduced guarantees or returned deposits or incentives.
-Figures based on 12 Months (1-Mar-15 to 28-Feb-16) and between 12 months and 4 years (1-Mar-16 to 30-May-16 which is the end of the lease); non-cancellable lease of 4 years & 4 months.
+Figures based on 4 months (1-Mar-16 to 30-Jun-17) which is the end of the lease; non-cancellable lease of 4 years & 4 months.
 Amounts include rent and outgoings with 4% annual rent review increase.
 It does not take into account reduced guarantees or returned deposits or incentives.
-Figures based on 12 Months (1-Mar-15 to 28-Feb-16) and between 12 months and 4 years (1-Mar-16 to 30-May-16 which is the end of the lease).
-The expense recognised for the operating lease was \$717,895 (February 2014: \$681,809). - (b) The property lease is non-cancellable for five-years, with rent payable monthly in advance.
+The expense recognised for the operating lease was \$951,574 (2015: \$717,895). - 2.
+Non-cancellable lease of 2 years however it can be subleased (with prior consent of Lessor).
+Amounts include rent, outgoings and cleaning with 4.5% annual rent review increase.
+It does not take into account reduced guarantees or returned deposits or incentives.
+Figures based on 12 months (1-Jun-16 to 28-Feb-17) and between 12 months and 5 years (1-Mar-17 to 31 May-18) which is the end of the lease.
+There was no expense recognised for the operating lease this financial year. - (b) The property leases are non-cancellable for five-years and two years, respectively, with rent payable monthly in advance.